 Just 20 years ago, a career in cybersecurity was limited to a very narrow demographic of job seekers.
-Today, with data breaches, malicious software attacks, and hacking on the rise, every major company and government department relies on a trained team to help prevent loss from cybercrimes.
-With the average annual pay for a cybersecurity analyst at $95,700, it’s also a lucrative avenue for anyone hoping to ensure financial security.
+Today, with cases of data breaches, hacking threats, and malicious software attacks on the rise, every major company and government department relies on a trained team of specialists to help prevent loss from cybercrimes.

-Most technical training is divided into two types of learning: practical (hands-on, step-by-step, and how-tos) and theoretical (the why and how of the science).
-Both learning methods are needed to become proficient at your job, and the right cybersecurity program will approach both with equal merit.
+Technical training in this field is often divided into two types of learning: practical (hands-on, step-by-step, and how-tos) and theoretical (the why and how of the science).
+Both learning methods are needed to become proficient in this field, and the right cybersecurity program will cover both equally.

 By following this holistic approach, graduates will have the skills to anticipate cyberthreats, proactively build solutions, and know what to do when criminals threaten systems.
 As technology changes, a cybersecurity professional with adaptive, hands-on experience will have the skills to evolve with it.

-Starting a career in cybersecurity isn’t just a commitment to bettering yourself through more education and a higher possible starting salary; it’s also a commitment to bettering our world by thwarting bad players’ efforts to compromise the technology we enjoy every day.
-Whether your skills are used to stop debit card fraud, ransomware, or high-level government hacking, the impact you can make as a cybersecurity professional will have a lasting impact on everyone.
+Choosing a career in cybersecurity isn’t just a commitment to bettering yourself through more education and a higher possible starting salary; it’s also a commitment to improving our world by thwarting bad players’ efforts to compromise the technology we enjoy every day.
+Whether your skills are used to stop debit card fraud, ransomware, or high-level government hacking, the impact you can make as a cybersecurity professional can have a lasting impact on society.